paquettm/paquettm/README.md

 I am a full-stack developer, engineer, and computer science teacher.

+I like to program with and teach Python.
+Do you know about the [free OpenStax Python programming online book](https://openstax.org/books/introduction-python-programming/pages/1-introduction)?

 ## Current Activities Winter 2025

 ### Internship Organisation and Supervision